AndyObtiva/glimmer-cs-gladiator/README.md

 Gladiator automatically saves configuration data in a `.gladiator` file at the directory it is run from.

 It currently remembers:
-- Last opened file
+- Last opened files (in both split panes if split)
-- Caret position
-- Top line position
-- Window size
+- Window size and position
-- Opened tabs
-- Split tabs
-- Ignore Paths
+- Ignore Paths (default: '.gladiator', '.git', 'coverage', 'packages', 'node_modules', 'tmp', 'vendor')

 ## Gotcha